under0tech/autopilot_bee_sim/README_DEV.md

     'target_lost': 0,
 }
 ```
-The `Autopilot state`, as listed below, is utilized for Autopilot operations and encompasses vital parameters that can be changed during program execution.
+The `Autopilot state`, as listed above, is utilized for Autopilot operations and encompasses vital parameters that can be changed during program execution.

 - **`connection`**: Upon establishment of a connection with the FPV Drone, this parameter remains `False`.
 - **`bee_state`**: Can be set to one of the following modes: `OFF`, `READY`, `KILL`, `DESTROY`, as detailed in the introduction section of [README.md](README.md).
-- **`battery`**: Indicates the current battery capacity in percentages.
+- **`battery`**: Indicates the current battery capacity in percentage.
 If the capacity drops below 20%, the Autopilot begins notifying the pilot with the message `low battery voltage`.
 When the percentage falls below 3%, it enforces the landing of the FPV Drone.
 - **`speed`** and **`altitude`**: Reflect the current speed and altitude, respectively.
-- **`ruined`**: Initially set as `False`, this parameter remains so until the bomb is installed on the drone.
+- **`ruined`**: Initially set as `False`, this parameter remains until the bomb is not realised.
 - **`frame`**: Initially equal to `{}`, this parameter remains unchanged until the first target is recognized for tracking.
-- **`target_lost`**: During the tracking process, if the target is lost, this parameter counts the number of times the target is lost.
+- **`target_lost`**: During the tracking process, if the target lost, this parameter counts the number of times the target lost.
 It uses in the additional logic related to controlling altitude in case of target loss.

 ```python
 mavlink_url = 'tcp:localhost:5762'